About Kirsty Terry

 Replace digestive secretions: add back things like digestive enzymes, hydrochloric acid, and bile acids that are required for proper digestion and that may be compromised by diet, medications, diseases, aging, or other factors.

 Help the lining of the GI tract repair itself by supplying key nutrients that can often be in short supply in a compromised gut, such as zinc, antioxidants (e.g. vitamins A, C, and E), fish oil, and the amino acid glutamine, as well as herbs such as slippery elm and aloe vera.
-Following the Leaky gut diet will provide most of the essential building blocks and we use the ASYRA Pro to check if they are any additional requirements.
+Choosing one of the IFM food plans will be essential to provide to supply all the required nutrients.

-Consider the other lifestyle choices which contribute to health: Sleep, exercise, and stress can all affect the GI tract.
-Balancing those activities is important to an optimal digestive tract.
+Consider the other lifestyle choices which contribute to health: Sleep, Exercise, and Stress can all affect the GI tract.
+Improving and Balancing those activities with lifestyle modifications is important optimal health.

 Our Commitment to you